fdac21/students/lgonzal6.md

-I am Luis Gonzalez Villalobos, and I am a Computer Engineering senior.
-Over the summer, I worked on obtaining several Data Analysis certifications which use Python and several libraries such as Numpy for quick and easy processing of data and Matplotlib to generate several visualizations with the data that was processed.
+I am Luis Gonzalez Villalobos, and I am a senior in Computer Engineering.
+Over the course of this summer, I worked in obtaining several Data Analysis certifications which use Python and several libraries, such as Numpy, for quick and easy processing of dataframes, and Matplotlib, for generation of data visualizations which help for easy readability.
 I am hoping to get better and more agile using Python overall.